 - 1 tablespoon caraway seeds

-- In a large bowl, mix cabbage with salt and caraway seeds.
+- In a large bowl, mix cabbage the cabbage with 2 tablespoons of salt.
 Let stand for 10 minutes.

 - Pack cabbage mixture into a large glass food container.
 Top with a quartered onion to fit inside the container, weighing it down.
-Cover container with a paper towel and secure with a rubber band.
+Cover container with a lid.

-- Place in a cool spot overnight.
+- Place in a cool spot overnight on a plate.
 Check to make sure the sauerkraut is completely submerged in liquid.
 Check cabbage every other day for 2 weeks, skimming off of any scum that may form on the surface.

 - Let stand for at least 4 weeks total.
 Then store in airtight container in the refrigerator for up to 6 months.